hpc/dcp/README.md

 An MPI environment is required (such as [Open MPI](http://www.open-mpi.org/)'s *mpirun(1)*) as well as the self-stabilization library known as [LibCircle](https://github.com/hpc/libcircle).

 ### OPTIONS
+**-c**, **--conditional**

+When copying a source directory to a destination directory, copy the source directory over the destination directory.
+The default behavior is to copy the source directory inside the destination directory.

 **-C**, **--skip-compare**

 Skip the compare operation to confirm file integrity.
 When using this option, a file integrity check, such as md5sum, should be performed after the file(s) have been copied.